anistarafdar/minigrep/README.md

 minigrep QUERY FILENAME
 ```

--`QUERY` being the pattern to search for
+- `QUERY` being the pattern to search for
--`FILENAME` being the source to search in
+- `FILENAME` being the source to search in

 ## Further information
 Check out [ripgrep](https://github.com/BurntSushi/ripgrep) for a more robust pattern searcher written in Rust, as mentioned in the book.